b0bh00d/multipart-backup/README.md

 > `/dev/rdisk` nodes are character-special devices, but are "raw" in the BSD sense and force block-aligned I/O. They are closer to the physical disk than the buffer cache. `/dev/disk` nodes, on the other hand, are buffered block-special devices and are used primarily by the kernel's filesystem code.

+### Some Linux notes:

+Directly accessing devices (in /dev) requires root access, which means you must run these scripts under that user ID.

 ### Why this exists

 (see the [README in the original repository](https://github.com/briankendall/multipart-backup) for a detailed narrative as to why Brian created this.)